Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 Notes:

-Now almost every change to the client and the runtime of the substrate based-chain is explained, is missing only the runtime upgrade managment that is not so easy as in a normal substrate-based solo chain.
+Now almost every change to the client and the runtime of the substrate based-chain is explained, is missing only the runtime upgrade management that is not so easy as in a normal substrate-based solo chain.

 ---v